Scientists test injecting skin cells to create tougher skin

 Summary

-This study aims to see if doctors can change normal skin into the thicker, tougher skin found on palms and soles.
+This study explores whether injecting special skin cells (fibroblasts) can change normal skin into the thicker skin found on palms and soles.
 Researchers will take a small skin sample, grow the cells in a lab, and inject them back into the skin.
-The goal is to understand if this approach can make skin firmer and change its structure.
+They will measure changes in cell size and firmness.
+The goal is to learn if this approach could help heal wounds or improve skin quality.

 Disclaimer